How to get to know yourself means knowing why you do what you do

-Search "how to understand yourself" and you land on tests.
+Search "how to get to know yourself" and you land on tests.
 MBTI, Enneagram, DISC, StrengthsFinder.
-You answer 50 questions and you get a 4-letter profile or a number.
+You answer fifty questions and you get a four-letter profile or a number.
 INTJ, type 5, or "top strength: strategic."

 These tests have one advantage: they give you an instant result.
 And one flaw: the result doesn't change anything.
-You know you're "introverted" or "analytical," and then what?
-You probably already knew.
-The test puts a word on it, but it doesn't tell you why you react the way you do, why you get stuck where you get stuck, or why some situations drain you and others give you energy.
+Finding out you're "introverted" or "analytical" puts a word on something you probably already knew, but it doesn't explain why you react the way you do, why you get stuck where you get stuck, or why some situations drain you and others give you energy.

-Really understanding yourself is a different kind of work.
+Getting to know yourself for real is a different kind of work.
 It's seeing the mechanisms running in the background when you make your choices.
 The rules you follow without having chosen them, the habits you repeat without noticing, what draws you in and why, what wears you out and under what conditions.

 Why personality tests aren't enough